 - Setting up an appropriate sampler.

-- Performing PCR analysis of samples for identification of SARS-CoV-2.
+- Performing PCR testing and analysis of samples for identification of SARS-CoV-2.

 Going forward, each organization should develop a wastewater sampling strategy.
 Specific plans should be based on each individual facility and population size.
 Wastewater monitoring can be designed for one or more higher-density buildings, a high-risk or high-value group, or larger screenings as a precursor of sick persons or indicator of overall presence.
 As data becomes available, trends can be evaluated.